haimbilia/BuyHub/readme.txt

     => 053612 - when tax is collected by admin and commission incl tax then invoice is having some issues => 053908 - when admin creates category collection (category layout 1) more than once with same category then in second collection> products are not populating
-    => 053978 - Forget password label language issue in admin
+    => 053978 - Forget password label language issue in admin => 054023 - admin> settings> ppc management> language> sponsored shops/product headings are not making any sense as they are calling from collections

 Enhancements :